 This challenge is probably what managers think of when they think about invoice processing, but as we have seen, there's a lot of work and invested time before you even have a chance to think about making any entries.

-You'll need to allocate a team member to manually input each invoice's details, but who do you choose?
+You'll need to allocate a team member to input each invoice's details manually, but who do you choose?

 Using an office junior to input invoices makes sense.
-Sure, they'll be a bit slower and might make more mistakes, but at least your experienced people can do other stuff, right?
+Sure, they'll be a bit slower and might make more mistakes, but at least your experienced people can be doing other stuff, right?

 Well, not necessarily, because junior staff may ask more questions, which means they'll interrupt the workflow of the experienced people you wanted to work on other tasks.